kpinsights/REDCap_field_encryption_module_v1.0.0/README.md

 1. Add `@ENCRYPT` action tag to sensitive fields (typically email)
 2. Participant submits the survey with their email
-3. The module automatically encrypts it - researchers see `[ENCRYPTED - Hidden for Privacy]`
+3. The module automatically encrypts it and researchers/users see encrypted email and not the actual email address
 4. A background cron job decrypts the email when sending survey invitations
 5. Participant receives the survey link at their actual email address